alastairlundy/DotPrimitives/README.md

 # DotPrimitives
-My C# primitives library for adding new types and features.
+A C# primitives library that adds new types and features for working with strings, IO, and more.

 ## Primitives Included